 Additionally, if you scroll through the Open Source COVID19 Medical Supplies Facebook Group, you can find several tutorials for this particular design.

 The COVID-19 pandemic has already put incredible strain on our nation’s hospital staff, first responders, and other caretakers.
 And unfortunately, the virus isn’t going away anytime soon.
+With cases spiking again around the globe, wearing a mask is more vital than ever.

 Despite the fear and uncertainty, many people are coming together to make face masks for those most at risk.
 And they’re getting creative with the materials they’re using.
 For example, a police department in Pennsylvania has started making face masks out of Crown Royal bags.
 And Bee’s Wrap, a company that typically makes reusable wax food coverings, is donating materials to local needleworkers to use for the masks they plan to donate in the community.